-How to Recession-Proof Your Website and Boost Business Growth
+How to Recession-Proof Your Business Website

 Yes, we are currently in a recession, but which type remains unknown.
 However, rather than focusing on identifying the type of recession, the more important questions to ask are how it impacts your business and what you can do to survive it and thrive.
 In this article, we will explore these questions, provide practical tips for recession-proofing your website, and offer ideas for seizing growth opportunities.